Even Faster Kernel Matrix Linear Algebra via Density Estimation: Results and Comparison to Prior Best

 \begin{restatable}{thm}{lbvkw} For any $d = \omega(\log n)$, computing $v^\top Kw$ for non-negative $v,w$ for the Gaussian kernel matrix $K \in \R^{n\times n}$ up to polynomial relative error requires almost quadratic time, assuming SETH. \end{restatable}

-The underlying hard construction of the above theorem has broader applications in showing hardness for computations on \emph{asymmetric} (but square) kernel matrices: kernel matrices where the rows and columns may not be indexed by the same point set.
+The underlying construction of the above theorem has broader applications in showing hardness for computations on \emph{asymmetric} (but square) kernel matrices: where the rows and columns may not be indexed by the same point set.
 Such asymmetric kernel matrices are also common in practice, and we show that essentially none of our prior upper bounds are possible for the asymmetric case.
-In particular, we show that in the asymmetric case, computing any of the following quantities, even up to a polynomial approximation factor, solves the OV problem and thus requires nearly quadratic time: \begin{itemize} \item $\mathbf1^\top K\mathbf1$ (\cref{a18}), \item top singular value (\cref{a19}), \item computing a non-negative matrix vector product (\cref{a20}). \end{itemize}
+In particular, we show that in the asymmetric case, computing any of the following quantities, even up to a polynomial approximation factor, solves the OV problem and thus requires nearly quadratic time for the Gaussian kernel: \textbullet\ $\mathbf1^\top K\mathbf1$ (\cref{a14}), \textbullet\ top singular value (\cref{a15}), \textbullet\ computing a non-negative matrix vector product (\cref{a16}).